 These laws dictate how health data is retained, logged, handled, and disclosed.

-If an organization would like to support CPHIN, they can write a letter of support or discuss partnership opportunities if they are interested in leading Kick Start Programs.
+If an organization would like to support CPHIN, they can write a letter of support or discuss partnership opportunities.

 If an individual is supportive of CPHIN, they can contact their elected representatives and tell them that they should support the development of CPHIN and its goal to transform the healthcare system.